kevinzhongxu/buz/content/home/experience.md

   * Coordinate customers and foreign EMO factories
   * Manage orders and suppliers
-  * Monitor the progress of samples and production to ensure quality and delivery
+  * Manage sampling and bulk-production to ensure quality and delivery
   """
 +++